-The senior leadership creates an environment for performance improvement by keeping the staff informed of various additions and/or changes within the organization.
+The senior leadership creates an environment for performance improvement and the accomplishment of strategic objectives by keeping the staff informed of various additions and/or changes within the organization.
 Meetings are held with department heads and they, in turn, meet and discuss key organizational priorities with the division staff.
 Department heads schedule monthly meetings with their staff, as well as have one-on-one meetings.
 The team approach has been a very effective measure when discussing goals, objectives and programming issues.
+Updates to the strategic objectives are made quarterly.